Strangemother/python-sequences/readme.md

 # Sequences

+> `Sequences` aims to simplify the _silently complex_ task of finding sequences in streams, such as typed characters or object event detection, without storing cached assets.

 Utilizing graph-based step-testing `Sequences` is a Python library developed to identify and match sequences within data streams.
 It specializes in detecting patterns, overlaps, and recurring elements in various types of data, such as character strings or event sequences.
 The library is designed to handle real-time sequence detection without the need for stored assets, making it suitable for applications like game 'cheat' input detection and sequence testing.

-This library aims to simplify the _silently complex_ task of finding sequences in streams, such as typed characters or object event detection, without storing cached assets.

 ## Example